mendersoftware/mender-docs/06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md

 Historically, the first update mechanism in Mender was [dual rootfs updates](../../02.Overview/01.Introduction/docs.md#robust-operating-system-updates).
 There is an alternative called _Update Modules_ which allow for different types of updates, including updates at the application level.
 This provides an opportunity to change the software on your devices in the active root filesystem.

-An _Update Module_ is an extension to the Mender client for supporting a new type of software update, such as a package manager, container, bootloader or even updates of nearby microcontrollers.
+An _Update Module_ is an extension to the Mender Client for supporting a new type of software update, such as a package manager, container, bootloader or even updates of nearby microcontrollers.
 You can tailor an Update Module to a specific device or environment (e.g. update a proprietary bootloader), or be more general-purpose (e.g. install a set of `.deb` packages.).

 You can find general-purpose Update Modules and documentation, including support for file-based, package based and container-based updates together with community-supported Update Modules at [Mender Hub](https://hub.mender.io/c/update-modules/13?target=_blank).

 This document introduces how Update Modules work, so you can develop your own Update Modules that meet your specific needs.

-An Update Module implements one or more of the actions that the Mender client carries out when installing an Artifact payload.
+An Update Module implements one or more of the actions that the Mender Client carries out when installing an Artifact payload.
 The *core* action that all Update Modules must implement is the ArtifactInstall action, where the actual installation of an Artifact payload takes place.
 However, there are other actions that you may use depending on the desired functionality and use case for an Update Module, such as Rollback.

 ### Update Module basics